-Mrs. Johansen will communicate with students regarding assignment and participation feedback and grading through Schoology.
+Mrs. Johansen will communicate with students and families regarding assignment and participation feedback and grading through Canvas.
 She will provide students with more detailed information and access to the Introduction to the Art of Poetry course page.

 Student grades will be comprised of: